 The more you are exposed to unhealthy factors that may potentially spark the cancer process (like cigarettes, alcohol, sun damage and certain viruses) the more your cells are likely to sustain damage that could eventually lead to cancer.

-You can protect yourself from this damage and boost your immune system by eating a healthy diet, getting at least 30 minutes of physical activity daily and maintaining a healthy weight.
+You can protect yourself from this damage and support your immune system by eating a healthy diet, getting at least 30 minutes of physical activity daily and maintaining a healthy weight.

 Foods to Improve Immunity